-Praised by the Los Angeles Times for "superb technique and profound musicality," Ms. Waites has a distinguished history of performing new music by American composers and has received several honors and commendations for her work.
-She has also been guest soloist for National Public Radio’s Performance Today, KQED in San Francisco, KCET in Los Angeles and Sundays at Four, a live broadcast from the Los Angeles County Museum of Art.
+Praised by the Los Angeles Times for "superb technique and profound musicality," Ms. Waites has a long and distinguished history of championing new music by American composers and has received many honors and commendations for her work.
+She has also been guest soloist in major venues and PBS stations including National Public Radio's Performance Today, KQED/ San Francisco, KCET/ Los Angeles, Walt Disney Concert Hall, the Geneva Conservatory of Music in Switzerland, Wigmore Hall in London, Merkin Hall in New York City, and performances in Indonesia, Phillips Gallery in Washington, D.C., and the Los Angeles County Museum of Art..

 The Orpheus Duo